 Understanding Georgia Car Accident Laws

-When Should I Report a Car Accident?
+When Should I Report a Car Accident in Georgia?

 - The collision resulted in deaths

 - The collision resulted in injuries

 - The collision caused property damage worth more than $500

 Whether you think you've sustained an injury or not, it's always best to be safe than sorry.
 Some injury symptoms may not be immediately present.
 For example, some traumatic brain injury symptoms like concussions are often delayed.
 Fatigue, neck pain, dizziness, or loss of balance may not surface for several hours or days after a car crash.